intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/search-templates.md

 ## Operation section configuration

-Set of properties inside `Opertaion` -> `OperationProperties` section depends on data provider and type of resource.
+Set of properties inside `Operation` -> `OperationProperties` section depends on data provider and type of resource.

 ### FileNet (CERepositoryDataProvider)